 3. Secure funding and make purchase(s)

-4. Install the equipment, register with NEAS, ensure publicity
+4. Install the equipment, register with 'The Circuit', ensure publicity

 5. Familiarisation training (anyone can use the defibrillator, training is preferable but not essential)

 The Rotary North East 'One LIfe Initiative' Team

 Philip Hopps, District Community Service Team Lead, Rotary Washington Forge